bartificer/programming-by-stealth/docs/pbs84.md

 You can [download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2019/10/pbs84.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs84.zip).

-# Matching Postcast Episode 611
+# Matching Podcast Episode 611

 Listen along to this instalment on [episode 611 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2019/10/ccatp-611/)